Animal consciousness: Neural correlates

-Neocortex
+Neocortex and equivalents

 The neocortex is a part of the brain of mammals.
 It consists of the grey matter, or neuronal cell bodies and unmyelinated fibers, surrounding the deeper white matter (myelinated axons) in the cerebrum.
 The neocortex is smooth in rodents and other small mammals, whereas in primates and other larger mammals it has deep grooves and wrinkles.
 These folds increase the surface area of the neocortex considerably without taking up too much more volume.
 Also, neurons within the same wrinkle have more opportunity for connectivity, while neurons in different wrinkles have less opportunity for connectivity, leading to compartmentalization of the cortex.
 The neocortex is divided into frontal, parietal, occipital, and temporal lobes, which perform different functions.
 For example, the occipital lobe contains the primary visual cortex, and the temporal lobe contains the primary auditory cortex.
 Further subdivisions or areas of neocortex are responsible for more specific cognitive processes.
 The neocortex is the newest part of the cerebral cortex to evolve (hence the prefix "neo"); the other parts of the cerebral cortex are the paleocortex and archicortex, collectively known as the allocortex.
 In humans, 90% of the cerebral cortex is neocortex.

-Researchers have argued that consciousness in mammals arises in the neocortex, and therefore cannot arise in animals which lack a neocortex.
+Researchers have argued that consciousness in mammals arises in the neocortex, and therefore by extension used to argue that consciousness cannot arise in animals which lack a neocortex.
 For example, Rose argued in 2002 that the "fishes have nervous systems that mediate effective escape and avoidance responses to noxious stimuli, but, these responses must occur without a concurrent, human-like awareness of pain, suffering or distress, which depend on separately evolved neocortex."
 Recently that view has been challenged, and many researchers now believe that animal consciousness can arise from homologous subcortical brain networks.
+For instance, evidence suggests the pallium in bird brains to be functionally equivalent to the mammalian cerebral cortex as a basis of consciousness.